Sage-Bionetworks-Workflows/nextflow-infra/README.md

 9. Check out the [Getting Started with Nextflow and Tower](https://sagebionetworks.jira.com/wiki/spaces/WF/pages/2191556616/Getting+Started+with+Nextflow+and+Tower) docs for additional instructions on how to launch workflows on Tower.

+10. Join the [`#tower-news`](https://sagebionetworks.slack.com/archives/C04BEBKRWLV) Slack channel to stay tuned on any relevant announcements.
+This can incude new features as well as scheduled or unexpected downtime.

 ## License

 This repository is licensed under the [Apache License 2.0](LICENSE).